 A good loan is a low-interest, fixed-rate mortgage, for a term (15-30 years) that makes sense for your financial goals.

-But what if you got a bad loan?
+But what if you bought an investment property with a bad loan?
 A high-interest loan, or an adjustable rate mortgage that just spiked?

 Then, and only then, it might make sense to refinance.
 Still, you’ll need to look closely at how long it will take your monthly savings to justify the cost, and at how much longer you’re extending your debt.